-The history of Precision Agriculture goes back to 1990 when GPS became available for public use.
-Since then the major milestones include Yield Monitors, Autosteering, Controlled Traffic, Touch Screen Computers and Moisture Sensors.
-However the end game for Precision Agriculture is Variable Rate Fertilization applications for nutrients including Nitrogen, Sulphur, Potassium and Phosphorous.
+The history of precision agriculture goes back to 1990 when GPS became available for public use.
+Since then the major technology milestones include yield monitors, autosteering, controlled traffic, touch screen computers and moisture sensors.
+(See Figure one).

+The end game for precision agriculture is variable rate fertilisation (VRF) applications for nutrients including nitrogen, sulphur, potassium and phosphorus, yet so few farmers have adopted VRF technologies.

-Yet so few farmers have adopted VRF technologies.
-The most likely reason for the low take up of PA and VRF technologies is that there have been few examples of success can be credited to their use.
-It could also be that farmers find it too complex to translate data taken from the PA tools to VRF prescriptions to use on spreaders and sprayers.
+The most likely reason for the low uptake of VRF technologies is that there have been few examples of success that can be credited to PA.
+It could also be argued that farmers find it too complex to translate data taken from their PA tools and create VRF prescriptions to use on seeders, spreaders and sprayers.